pierrewinkel/Getting-Cleaning-Data/README.md

 - values :  "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING"
 - each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist

-#### Variable 3 to Variable 68 :
+#### Variable 3 to Variable 68 : mean and standard deviation (std)
-- The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals TimeAccelerometer-XYZ and TimeGyroscope-XYZ.
+The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals TimeAccelerometer-XYZ and TimeGyroscope-XYZ.

 These time domain signals (prefix 'Time' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.